 - Operator Dependence: The accuracy of the inspection largely depends on the skill and experience of the operator.

-Comparison with Other NDT Methods
+Comparison with other NDT methods

 Penetrant Liquid vs. Radiography